Trojanovice

 Trojanovice is a municipality and village in Nový Jičín District in the Moravian-Silesian Region of the Czech Republic.
-It has about 2,800 inhabitants.
+It has about 2,700 inhabitants.

 Geography

 Trojanovice is located about 18 km southeast of Nový Jičín and 30 km south of Ostrava.
 It lies in the Moravian-Silesian Beskids mountain range.
 The highest point is the Radhošť mountain at 1129 m above sea level, the summit of which lies on the southern municipal border.

 The territory of Trojanovice is rich in watercourses.
 The Lomná River flows through the municipality.
 The Lubina River originates in the woods in the western part of the municipality.

 History

-The colonization of the area of Trojanovice by Vlachs began in the 16th century, when it belonged to Frenštát pod Radhoštěm.
+The colonisation of the area of Trojanovice by Vlachs began in the 16th century, when it belonged to Frenštát pod Radhoštěm.
 It was settled mostly by pastoralists.
 In 1748, it separated from Frenštát pod Radhoštěm as a self-governing municipality.

-Between 1850 and 1900, almost 500 inhabitants of Trojanovice moved abroad, especially to Texas; their descendants live in Fayetteville, Weimar, Hostyn, Dubina or nearby.
+Between 1850 and 1900, almost 500 inhabitants of Trojanovice moved abroad, especially to Texas; their descendants live in Fayetteville, Weimar, Hostyn, Dubina and nearby.